microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-category-and-tags-for-tool.md

   name: My First Tool
   description: This is my first tool
   type: python
-  # Add category and tags as shown below.
+  # Category and tags are shown as below.
   category: test_tool
   tags:
     tag1: value1